OfficeDev/office-js-docs-pr/docs/concepts/add-in-development-best-practices.md

 - Avoid pop ups.
 If you have to use them, guide the user to enable your pop up.

-For templates that illustrate patterns that you can apply as you develop your first-run experience, see [UX design patterns for Office Add-ins](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code).
+For patterns that you can apply as you develop your first-run experience, see [UX design patterns for Office Add-ins](https://docs.microsoft.com/en-us/office/dev/add-ins/design/first-run-experience-patterns).

 ## Use add-in commands